 Cut the potatoes in half or quarters, depending on their size.
 They should all be roughly the same size so they cook at the same rate.

-Add the salt, dried minced onion, garlic powder, oregano, crushed red pepper and black pepper in a small bowl.
-Stir the seasoning mix to combine.
+Add the cut potatoes, oil, salt, dried minced onion, garlic powder, oregano, crushed red pepper, and black pepper to a large bowl and toss well to coat.

 - Cut a piece of foil approximately 24 inches long.
 Place the foil, dull side up, on a flat surface horizontally.